If you are a medical student and would like to volunteer, please email the student liaison or firstname.lastname@example.org

 Clinic dress andequipment: No formal clinic attire or white coat is required.
 You may wear matching scrubs or jeans and a t-shirt.
 No shorts are allowed and closed toed shoes are required.

-What to Bring: Your red TTUHSC name badge, stethoscope, watch and a pen.
+What to Bring: Your red TTUHSC name badge, stethoscope, watch, and a pen.

 When: Every Wednesday evening, including holidays.

-Please email FreeClinic@ttuhsc.edu if you have any questions.
+Please email FreeClinic@ttuhsc.edu if you have any other questions.